This data is provided from the logbook information in the MySSI app

 Vecki Reef

 Dive near the mouth of the harbor at this beautiful reef.
-Slopes from shallow reef flat down to 130+ Accessible by boat only, this site is very easy and has great visibility for all divers.
+This site slopes from a shallow reef flat, down to 130+ feet deep.
+It is accessible by boat only.
+This site is very easy and has great visibility for all divers.

 Learn more